GabrielFreeze/news-align/README.md

     <img src="readme_supplement/screenshot.png" alt="NewsAlign Screenshot">
 </p>

 NewsAlign is a Chrome web-extension that augments the users webpage when viewing articles from Maltese newspapers.
 NewsAlign shows additional event-level articles from different sources that provide more context on the news coverage of the article being read.
 These event-level articles are displayed on our novel image-text similarity spectrum, which highlights the thumbnail-headline similarity of that article; hinting at potential picture-related bias.
 This is done via a Vision-Language Model (VLM) namely BLIP-2.
-Additinally, LLaMA3.1-8B-instruct is used to provide personalised summaries and explanations from all available event-level articles.

 NewsAlign's backend and frontend code is made public, however as of 21/01/2025 the backend is not running on any live server.
 NewsAlign is part of a broader research project funded by Xjenza Malta.